Michael S. Zavada, Ph.D.

 Teaching Philosophy

-Our ability to present factual knowledge through a variety of media sometimes makes the modern professor more of a media manager than a teacher.
-Teachers need to have factual knowledge.
-Teachers need to have experience that is acquired through their scholarly work, and involvement in the university, the professional community, and the community at large.
-Teachers need to have the ability to relate to the student on a generational and personal level.
-No one approach, no one teacher, no one method is applicable to all students, and it is the collaborative effort of the teacher, the departmental faculty, and the college faculty that bring their factual knowledge, diverse personalities and experiences to bear on the education of a student.
-It is important that faculty stay engaged and interactive with other faculty and students.
-Isolation breeds bias, intolerance, and stagnation.
-Collaboration, debate, experimentation, and peer review are mutually beneficial; this leads to the unique juxtaposition of old ideas to form new ideas and new approaches to solving problems important to today's world.
+Educators need to have factual knowledge; they need to have experience that is acquired through exploration and scholarly work.
+University educators need to be involved in the university community, the professional community, and the community at large.
+Educators need to have the ability to relate to the student on a generational and personal level.
+No one teaching method, no one educator inspires all of the students, and it is the collaborative effort of the department and college faculty that bring their knowledge, diverse personalities and viewpoints, and their experiences to bear on the education of a student.
+The university community is a collaboration that includes intense debate, experimentation, and review with the goal to juxtaposition old ideas in new and unique ways to solve the problems important to today's world and future generations.

 Research & Interests